 A geohazards specialist says the mass landslides caused by Monday's 7.5 earthquake in Papua New Guinea pose a risk of destructive floods.

-Reports of casualties and damage filtering through from the remote affected Highlands region said many of the deaths were caused by landslides.
+Reports of casualties and damage filtering through from the remote affected Highlands region say many of the deaths were caused by landslides.

 Due to disrupted telecommunication and transport links, information about the number of deaths remains patchy.